TrainTheTrainer/ELIXIR-EXCELERATE-TtT/TtT_session_1.md

 ---

->###Challenge 4: How do you go about learning something new ?
+>###Challenge: How do you go about learning something new ?
 How do you approach learning new things?
 <!--
 > - Read about it
 > - Attend a training session !